jam04241/jam04241/README.md

 It's always the Time :<

 ### 3.)
 Commision?
-Not in Web dev, I do Computer Service locally, you can also visit to my <a href='https://www.facebook.com/MasterJam001'>MASTER JAM</a> (I need money hehe).
+Not in Web dev, I do Computer Service locally, you can also visit <a href='https://www.facebook.com/MasterJam001'>MASTER JAM</a> (I need money hehe).